HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 == Screenshots ==

-1. Example of what the call back button looks like on a site header: screenshot-button.png
+1. Example of what the call back button looks like on a site header
-2. Screen shot of the lightbox form: screenshot-lightbox-form.png
+2. Screen shot of the lightbox form
-3. Screen shot of the embedded form:  screenshot-embedded-form.png
+3. Screen shot of the embedded form
-4. Screen shot of the options page: screenshot-options.png
+4. Screen shot of the options page

 == Changelog ==

-= v1.0 =
+= v1.1 =
 * First public release of this plugin

+= v1.2 =
+* Minor fixes

 == Upgrade notice ==

-= v1.0 =
+= v1.1 =
 * First public release of this plugin

+= v1.2 =
+* Minor fixes